 Mongabay will negotiate fees and contracts for video and print submissions on a per-story basis, depending on the journalist’s experience and the complexity of the reporting.
 Funds are available to defray local/regional travel costs.

-All applications must be submitted in English, and all final reporting will be published first in English.
+All pitches must be submitted in English, and all final reporting will be published first in English.
 However, Indonesian-language journalists are encouraged to pitch stories in Bahasa Indonesia to Rahmadi Rahmad, one of our Indonesian editors.